Not many colleges in Arkansas offer Physics as a major. Just 2 to be precise.

 Students will pay prices around $56,117 and $294,105 in Arkansas to get their Physics degree.

 Early career salaries of $50,803 and mid-career salaries of $90,575 are normal for a graduate with a Physics degree.
 Read on to learn what colleges provide the very best opportunities for Physics grads.

 The subsequent listings spotlight the top colleges and universities in Arkansas to get a Physics degree.
 To come up with this ranking, we include just the schools in the state that offer Physics and sort for quality.
 Check the full ranking methodology here.

 Any student pursuing a degree in Physics needs to check out University of Arkansas.
 University of Arkansas offers graduate degrees in physics for those interested in an advanced degree.
 Fayetteville, Arkansas is an excellent surrounding for young people who like the fast moving urban lifestyle.

 Graduates with communication & media studies degrees from University of Arkansas earn top salaries compared to their peers.
 University of Arkansas has one of the best graduation rates in the nation, with 39.1% of college students completing their degree in four years.
 Ever wish schools were graded with a report card?
 Now they are.
 Visit University of Arkansas' scorecard.

 University of Central Arkansas is a wonderful option for students pursuing a Physics degree.
 Conway, Arkansas is the best setting for college students who enjoy the active urban lifestyle.

-You might want to commit to an ACT prep course before taking the exam since the average ACT score is 22.Teacher education grade specific is the most popular program at University of Central Arkansas.
+You might want to commit to an ACT prep course before taking the exam since the average ACT score is 23.
+The most popular degree with students at this school is general psychology.
 A virtual tour could be a good way to learn more about University of Central Arkansas.